Valuation, Forensic Accounting & Litigation Services Conference (VFALS)

 General Session

-- The Future of the Business Valuation Profession
+- A Look at the Current State and Future of the Business Appraisal Profession

 Z. Christopher Mercer, CEO, Mercer Capital Management, IncZ.
 Christopher Mercer